 The Heart’s Desire

 In this article, I will be delving deeper into the Heart’s Desire Number (a.k.a the Soul Urge Number), the numerological sum of the vowels in your name.
-This is not an article that will define your number (you can do that HERE), but rather one that will reveal how this potent digit relates to your happiness and prosperity.
+This is not an article that will define your number, but rather one that will reveal how this potent digit relates to your happiness and prosperity.

 Before we begin, we need to talk about name numbers in general, one of the most controversial topics in modern numerology.